earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

 }
 ~~~

-The PostCompany handler function receives POST requests from the server, parses the JSON into the `newCompany` struct, and the Create method of your database instance creates a new row of the struct inputs in the database.

 The `PostCompany` handler function receives POST requests from the server, parses the JSON into the `newCompany` struct, and the `Create` method of your database instance creates a new row of the struct inputs in the database.

 If there's an error decoding the JSON request body or migrating the data, the handler function returns the JSON from the error handling `if` statement.